ismasan/oat/README.md

 end
 ```

-In fraeworks like Rails, you'll probably want to use the URL helpers created by the `routes.rb` file.
+In frameworks like Rails, you'll probably want to use the URL helpers created by the `routes.rb` file.
 Two options:

 ### Pass a context object to serializers